 A few miles further, we stopped at a place that was a little more up our alley: the Santee National Wildlife Refuge.
 I took the opportunity to visit the Indigenous mound there, and do some hiking.

-Then we continued through South Carolina and finally reached the Georgia border and the city of Savannah.
+Then we continued through South Carolina and finally reached the Georgia border and, shortly after, the city of Savannah.

 Day 3 – Savannah, GA

 This day was entirely devoted to visiting Savannah.
-We parked at the city’s visitor center (where there are a few RV parking spaces), then we started our day with a guided tour of the historic center of the city.
+We parked at the city’s visitor center (where there are a few RV parking spaces), then we started our day with a guided tour of the historic center of Savannah.

 We spent the rest of the day visiting a few attractions that interested us: the American Prohibition Museum, Mercer-Williams House, Colonial Park Cemetery, the many squares, Forsyth Park, Jones Street… We also lined up to taste the famous ice cream at Leopold’s, a ice cream parlour that’s been around for over 100 years (and the wait was worth it)!